 If you're going to notice Eponine's eyebrows, then what about Marius' inexplicable quiff?
 He's one of the only characters who has one and it looks rather silly.

 As Valjean is trying to take Fantine to the hospital, she raises her fists at him threateningly.
 It's exactly the same kind of martial arts stance that Anne Hathaway used as Catwoman in The Dark Knight Rises.

 Narrowly averted with "I Dreamed a Dream".
 An alternate take from the trailer had a wider shot with an unfortunate display of Jiggle Physics during the line "In this hell I'm living" which would have completely ruined the otherwise Tear Jerker song.
 Thankfully, the final cut uses an extreme close-up oner which zooms slowly back into a medium shot.

-"The Confrontation" is sung amidst a distracting sword fight between Valjean and Javert, where Valjean uses a piece of wood.
+"The Confrontation" of Valjean and Javert is sung during a distracting sword fight, where Valjean uses a piece of wood.